paranlee/guarded_unsigned_counter/README.md

 # unsigned counter with guardian bits

-Counter with tow guardians who count either even or odd position bit.
+Counter with two guardians who count either even or odd position bit.

 This repository is summarizing on my verilog review.